 It's certainly no massage, but it's not exactly torture either.
 Every person reacts differently to waxing, as we all have different sensitivity levels.
 Different areas of the body will hurt more than others on certain people.
 While I can't promise it won't hurt, I will do my best to make you comfortable and make the waxing as quick and painless as possible.

 How long does the hair have to be before I can get waxed?

 It depends on the area being waxed.
-For body hair, it should be around 1/2" for best results, or about 10-14 days of growth.
-For facial hair, it should be at least 1/4" long, approximately the length of a grain of rice.
+For body hair, it should be around 1/2 inch for best results, or about 10-14 days of growth.
+For facial hair, it should be at least 1/4 inch long, approximately the length of a grain of rice.
 I know for shavers this can be even more painful than getting the wax itself!
-If you feel your hair is too long, don’t fret, the longer the hair, the better the wax will grab it and the smoother your results will be.
+If you feel your hair is too long, don't worry, the longer the hair, the better the wax will grab it and the smoother your results will be.